 Our use of open source software could impose limitations on our ability to commercialize our product candidates.
 Our technology utilizes open source software that contains modules licensed for use from third-party authors under open source licenses.
 In particular, some of the software that powers TANGO may be provided under license arrangements that allow use of the software for research or other non-commercial purposes.
-As a result, in the future, as we seek to use our platform in connection with commercially available products, we may be required to license that software under different license terms, which may not be possible on commercial purposes, we may be required to replace those software components on terms that permit its use for commercial purposes, we may be required to replace those software components, which could result in delays, additional cost and additional regulatory approvals.
+As a result, in the future, as we seek to use our platform in connection with commercially available products, we may be required to license that software under different license terms, which may not be possible on commercially reasonable terms, if at all.
+If we are unable to license software components on terms that permit its use for commercial purposes, we may be required to replace those software components, which could result in delays, additional cost and additional regulatory approvals.